Visual Odometry with Neuromorphic Resonator Networks: Results

-From these similarity traces, we obtain the trajectories of the best estimates of the three output values by calculating a similarity-weighted mean of the indices in each iteration (see Eq.~\ref{eq:popvec}).
-Then we calibrate these trajectories and compare the trajectories to the ground truth, as shown in Fig.~\ref{fig:results_shapes_rotation}B. The network output and the ground truth match closely.
-The trajectory obtained from integrating (dead reckoning) the readings from the inertial measurement unit (IMU), which is also shown in Fig.~\ref{fig:results_shapes_rotation}B, drifts significantly, as expected from dead reckoning.
-In our VO network, drift is significantly smaller, as the movement is tracked relative to the map without dead reckoning.
+The network output, after calibration, and the ground truth match closely~(Fig.~\ref{fig:results_shapes_rotation}B).
+The trajectory obtained from integrating (dead reckoning) the readings from the inertial measurement unit (IMU), which is also shown in Fig.~\ref{fig:results_shapes_rotation}B, drifts strongly, as expected from dead reckoning.
+In our VO network, drift is considerably smaller, as the movement is tracked relative to the map without dead reckoning.

-The dynamic map at the end of the experiment is shown in Fig.\ref{fig:results_shapes_rotation}C. Fig.\ref{fig:results_shapes_rotation}D shows the input to the network (green) and the map transformed to the egocentric coordinates for visualization purposes at several points during the experiment.
+The dynamic map at the end of the experiment is shown in Fig.~\ref{fig:results_shapes_rotation}C. Fig.~\ref{fig:results_shapes_rotation}D shows the input to the network (green) and the map transformed to the egocentric coordinates for visualization purposes at several points during the experiment.
 The first image is taken directly after the orientation phase when the overlap between the map and the input is perfect.
 The third image is taken around the iteration with the largest error.
-A likely reason for the increased error in this iteration is a combination of poor correspondence between the map and the current input and very fast camera movements that makes it hard to follow with the slower state update dynamics.
+A likely reason for the increased error in this iteration is a combination of poor correspondence between the map and the current input and very fast camera movements that make it hard to follow with the slower state update dynamics.